leightonavantgardehaus/leightonavantgardehaus.github.io/README.md

 ## 2023 Legal Compliant Registered Documents Listing.

 ## Attention!
-For Leighton Avant-Garde Haus Investors, we have started distributing printed copies.
-We will be hosting a Zoom Call for the Private Investor Group Thursday, December 29th, and following Thursday, January 5th.
+For Leighton Avant-Garde Haus Investors, we have started distributing printed copies requiring signature.
+We will be hosting a Zoom Call for the Private Investor Group Thursday, December 29th, and following Thursday, January 5th to verify each entity has received all requirements.
 If you have not scheduled that call, please email:

 legal@theleightonhaus.com